-Exploring the countryside with the adidas Terrex Free Hiker Parley
+Review adidas Terrex Free Hiker Parley - exploring the countryside

 Eva Maria has a true passion for the mountains, which she loves to explore, be that hiking, mountain biking or climbing.
 For 2 months, she tested the new adidas Terrex hiking shoe on our behalf: the Free Hiker Parley, made from recycled plastic trash which was captured from the sea.

 I prefer to begin my tours early in the morning, shortly before sunrise.
 Not alone, but always with my most favorite mountaineering “buddies”.
 In addition to my rucksack – generally stuffed full of nutritious snacks, a drinks bottle, a thick down jacket and a cap – hiking poles, sunglasses and, above all, good shoes are an absolute must.
 For the better part of 2 months, I have been able to check out one particular shoe, the Free Hiker Parley from adidas Terrex.
 And there’s one thing I can reveal in advance – this shoe has a very special story to tell!